-mkCBRegRC normal Reg interface to the local block.
-This register can read from the config bus but the write is clear mode; for each write bit a 1 means clear, while a 0 means don't clear. module [ModWithCBus#(size_address, size_data)] mkCBRegRC#(CRAddr#(size_address2) addr, r x)
+''' A wrapper to provide a read/clear CBus interface to the collection and a normal Reg interface to the local block.
+This register can read from the config bus but the write is clear mode; for each write bit a 1 means clear, while a 0 means don't clear.

+mkCBRegRC#(CRAddr#(size_address2) addr, r x)